oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/tanzu-kubernetes-service/_index.md

 ##### Create the Tanzu Kubernetes cluster

 Create the Kubernetes cluster using the TKG CLI.
 See the [Tanzu documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.2/vmware-tanzu-kubernetes-grid-12/GUID-index.html) to set up your Kubernetes cluster.
-After your Kubernetes cluster is up and running, run the following command to make sure `kubectl` can access the Kubernetes cluster.
+After your Kubernetes cluster is up and running, run the following commands to make sure `kubectl` can access the Kubernetes cluster.

 ```bash
 $ kubectl get nodes -o wide